cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 # CBOR Encoding {#encoding}

-This section specifies the content and encoding for CBOR certificates, with the overall objective to produce a very compact representation supporting large parts of {{RFC5280}}, and everything in {{RFC7925}}, {{IEEE-802.1AR}}, and CAB Baseline {{CAB-Baseline}}.
+This section specifies the content and encoding for CXXX certificates, with the overall objective to produce a very compact representation supporting large parts of {{RFC5280}}, and everything in {{RFC7925}}, {{IEEE-802.1AR}}, and CAB Baseline {{CAB-Baseline}}.
 In the CBOR encoding, static fields are elided, elliptic curve points and time values are compressed, OID are replaced with short integers, and redundant encoding is removed.
 Combining these different components reduces the certificate size significantly, which is not possible with general purpose compressions algorithms, see {{fig-table}}.

-The CBOR certificate can be either a CBOR re-encoding of a DER encoded X.509 certificate, in which case the signature is calculated on the DER encoded ASN.1 data in the X.509 certificate, or a natively signed CBOR certificate, in which case the signature is calculated directly on the CBOR encoded data (see {{native-CBOR}}).
+The CXXX certificate can be either a CBOR re-encoding of a DER encoded X.509 certificate, in which case the signature is calculated on the DER encoded ASN.1 data in the X.509 certificate, or a natively signed CXXX certificate, in which case the signature is calculated directly on the CBOR encoded data.
 In both cases the certificate content is adhering to the restrictions given by {{RFC5280}}.
 The re-encoding is known to work with DER encoded certificates but might work with other canonical encodings.
 The re-encoding does not work for BER encoded certificates.

 In the encoding described below, the order of elements in arrays are always encoded in the same order as the elements or the corresponding SEQUENCE or SET in the DER encoding.

-## Message Fields
+## Message Fields {#message-fields}

-The X.509 fields and their CBOR encodings are listed below, and used in the definition of CBOR Certificates, see {{fig-CBORCertCDDL}}.
+The X.509 fields and their CBOR encodings are listed below, and used in the definition of CXXX certificates, see {{fig-CBORCertCDDL}}.

-CBOR certificates are defined in terms of DER encoded {{RFC5280}} X.509 certificates:
+CXXX certificates are defined in terms of DER encoded {{RFC5280}} X.509 certificates:

 * version.
 The 'version' field is encoded in the 'cborCertificateType' CBOR int.
-The field 'cborCertificateType' also indicates the type of the CBOR certificate.
-Currently, the type can be a natively signed CBOR certificate following X.509 v3 (cborCertificateType = 0) or a CBOR re-encoded X.509 v3 DER certificate (cborCertificateType = 1), see {{type}}.
+The field 'cborCertificateType' also indicates the type of the CXXX certificate.
+Currently, the type can be a natively signed CXXX certificate following X.509 v3 (cborCertificateType = 0) or a CBOR re-encoded X.509 v3 DER certificate (cborCertificateType = 1), see {{type}}.

 * serialNumber.
 The 'serialNumber' INTEGER value field is encoded as the unwrapped CBOR unsigned bignum (~biguint) 'certificateSerialNumber'.
 Any leading 0x00 byte (to indicate that the number is not negative) is therefore omitted.

 * signature.
 The 'signature' field is always the same as the 'signatureAlgorithm' field and therefore omitted from the CBOR encoding.

 * issuer.
 In the general case, the sequence of 'RelativeDistinguishedName' is encoded as a CBOR array of CBOR arrays of Attributes.
 Typically each RelativeDistinguishedName only contains a single attribute and the sequence is then ecoded as a CBOR array of Attributes.
 Each Attribute is encoded as a (CBOR int, CBOR text string) pair or as a (unwrapped CBOR OID, CBOR bytes) pair.
 The absolute value of the CBOR int (see {{fig-attrtype}}) encodes the attribute type and the sign is used to represent the character string type; positive for Utf8String, negative for PrintableString.
-In natively signed CBOR certificates all text strings are UTF-8 encoded and all attributes SHALL have a positive sign.
+In natively signed CXXX certificates all text strings are UTF-8 encoded and all attributes SHALL have a positive sign.
 Text strings SHALL still adhere to any X.509 restrictions, i.e. serialNumber SHALL only contain the 74 character subset of ASCII allowed by PrintableString and countryName SHALL have length 2.
 The string types teletexString, universalString, and bmpString are not supported.
 If Name contains a single Attribute containing an utf8String encoded 'common name' it is encoded as a CBOR text string.
 If the text string contains an EUI-64 of the form "HH-HH-HH-HH-HH-HH-HH-HH" where 'H' is one of the symbol '0'–'9' or 'A'–'F' it is encoded as a CBOR byte string of length 8 instead.
 EUI-64 mapped from a 48-bit MAC address (i.e. of the form "HH-HH-HH-FF-FE-HH-HH-HH) is encoded as a CBOR byte string of length 6.

 * validity.
 The 'notBefore' and 'notAfter' fields are encoded as unwrapped CBOR epoch-based date/time (~time) where the tag content is an unsigned integer.
 In POSIX time, leap seconds are ignored, with a leap second having the same POSIX time as the second before it.
 Compression of X.509 certificates with the time 23:59:60 UTC is therefore not supported.
 Note that RFC 5280 mandates encoding of dates through the year 2049 as UTCTime, and later dates as GeneralizedTime.
 The value "99991231235959Z" (no expiration date) is encoded as CBOR null.